BenetManzanaresSalor/LifeStepByStep/README.md

 	Probability of create an obstacle at a terrain position.
 	The probability has a maximum of 33,3% because it shares probability with the other possible world objects.

+All these settings are applied when the world is regenerated.

 ### Entity
 * **Death by age**:
 	If each entity dies when it has lived a long time (about 2 or 3 minutes).